 We hope the following links to outside sources may be helpful:

-- The Supreme Court of Texas has court forms that you may need if you wish to get an uncontested divorce that does not involve minor children or real property.
+- The Supreme Court of Texas has court forms that you may need if you wish to get an uncontested divorce that does not involve minor children or “real property,” which is land and anything growing on it or attached to it, such as a home.

 - The State Bar of Texas has a Pro Se Divorce Handbook for people to represent themselves in Family Court, which includes information about alimony and the division of marital property as well as custody issues to consider.